 Riverside Office Space 2013-2017

 In 2013 a developer had taken possession of the three properties immediately west of macFAB Home.
 Knowing that it could take a significant amount of time for them to develop their plans, Dale was presented with the opportunity to manage these sites and keep the streetscape active, expanding macFAB into two locations.
 Rather than renting the third space out, he offered it to the Riverside BIA at a far below market rate value for four years.
-Prior to this, the Riverside BIA maintained a small cubicle at the back of the former Hangman’s Gallery of the Artists’ Network of Riverdale (then located at 756 Queen St E, now the address is home to the Irish Design House).
-This new expanded office space at 765 Queen St East enabled the Riverside BIA to dramatically increase its branding impact to both members and the broader public, as well as host student interns.
+Prior to this, the Riverside BIA maintained a small cubicle at the back of the former Hangman’s Gallery of the Artists’ Network of Riverdale (then located at 756 Queen St E, the address has ever since been home to the Irish Design House).
+This new expanded office space at 765 Queen St East enabled the Riverside BIA to dramatically increase its branding and programming impact to both members and the broader public, as well as host additional staff and volunteers.

 In 2014, the Artists’ Network had to leave their long time gallery space.
-Dale offered up the space next door to the BIA office at 765 Queen St E. By supporting this non-profit artist organization that hosts the annual Riverdale Art Walk (in it’s 20th year in 2018), Dale supported a critical part of the Riverside community.
+Dale offered up the space next door to the BIA office at 765 Queen St E. By supporting this non-profit artist organization that hosts the annual Riverdale Art Walk (which has taken place annually for over 20 years), Dale supported a critical part of the Riverside community.
 Both the Riverside BIA and the Artists’ Network maintained this office space as home for 4 years.

 Riverside Magazine 2013- Present

 When it came to the Riverside BIA, Dale always thought big.
-Having spent time in the city’s West end, Dale would bring copies of the glossy King West magazine as a model for what the Riverside BIA should strive to launch.
+Having spent time in the city’s west end, Dale would bring copies of the glossy King West magazine as a model for what the Riverside BIA should strive to launch.
 Riverside BIA Chair Mitch Korman further advocated the launch of the Riverside Magazine in 2013.
 In order to support the initiative, Dale committed to purchase the back cover (the most costly and valued ad space) and supported the advertising outreach – selling enough advertising to cover print costs and distribute 5000 copies.
 With Dale’s continued support in 2014 the Riverside Magazine expanded distribution and hosted the Magazine’s 2014 launch party at macFAB.
-The magazine continues to expand today to 15,000 copies distribution and is an important promotional and informational tool for Riverside.
+The magazine continued to expand to 15,000 copies distribution until 2019 as an important promotional and informational tool for Riverside.